PonyCui/PPJSONSerialization/README.md

 }
 ```

-Struct may contains another Struct or even an Array contains Struct objects, PPJSONSerialization can easify handle this case.
+Struct may contains another Struct or even an Array contains Struct objects, PPJSONSerialization can easily handle this case.
 ```swift
 // Define a Building Struct to deal with dictionary contains JSON class BuildingStruct: PPJSONSerialization {